Our Process

 3.1: Explain the generation of specialised tissues from embryonic stem cells

-3.2: Explain the importance of interphase and factors that initiate cell division
+3.2: Explain the importance of interphase and the factors that initiate cell division

 3.3: Explain how the same genetic information is received by each daughter cell